cognitivexr/cognitivear-demo/README.md

 * Start the Platform
 * Start the HoloLens App

-## Seting up the edge node (or your computer)
+## Setting up the edge node (or your computer)

 CognitiveXR is built to run on GPU-accelerated edge computing hardware, such as NVIDIA Jetson devices.
 Our [edge-node](https://github.com/cognitivexr/edge-node) documentation gives instructions on how to build your own edge cluster.

-If you want to run the platform on your computer you need:
+If you want to run the platform on your computer, you need:
 * Docker (for building and running the platform components)
 * Python (for calibrating CPOP)
 * A webcam (for CPOP)
+* (optional) An Intel Realsense Camera (for depth estimation)
 * (optional) An NVIDIA GPU with CUDA 11 and the [NVIDIA Docker Toolkit](https://github.com/NVIDIA/nvidia-docker)

-## Seting up CPOP
+## Setting up CPOP

 ### Calibrating the camera parameters

 To calibrate the intrinsic parameters of the camera that will be used for CPOP, please follow these steps: https://github.com/cognitivexr/cpop#intrinsic-camera-parameters.
-For this you will need to run CPOP on your host machine, as you require a working OpenCV UI to validate the camera calibration.
+For this, you will need to run CPOP on your host machine or use X11 forwarding, as you require a working OpenCV UI to validate the camera calibration.
-The generated files (e.g., `default__intrinsic_1024x576.json`) will be placed into `~/.cpop/cameras` and should be copied into this repository to `etc/cpop/cameras`.
+The generated files (e.g., `default__intrinsic_1024x576.json`) will be placed into `~/.cpop/cameras` and copied into this repository to `etc/cpop/cameras`.

 Here is a video showing the procedure.
 The more angles and good frames you capture, the better the result will be.